MaximeB5/Blackjack/README.md

   - TESTS :

 			-	Unit tests to do : CasinoDealer, GameBoard
-			-	FAILS TO SOLVE : line 214 : HumanPlayer -> terminate called after throwing an instance of 'CoinsException' what():  Error in "Coins::addValue" : check(value) failed, the value exceeds the accepted limits.
+			-	ONGOING ISSUES : see line 214 : HumanPlayer -> terminate called after throwing an instance of 'CoinsException' what():  Error in "Coins::addValue" : check(value) failed, the value exceeds the accepted limits.